Gaede's Classwork and Homework

 October 17 and 18, 2017.

-CW: Students will be given new Vocabulary for this new Unit.
+CW: Students will be given new Vocabulary terms for this new Unit.
+Students should put this on the back of page 24 or 25 if no room.
 Again they should check off what they already know and put the new terms in the back of their Journal and find their definitions by doing some investigative research via phone or internet.

 Students will see and help out with a special Demo using copper pennies and seeing what happens when they are placed into different solutions.
 An accompanied video will be presented to help students think of a model of what is happening and why.
-They will be given a chance to revise this model.
+They will be given a chance to revise this model on their worksheets

 October 19, 2017.

 CW: Reviewing all that has been learned this week about Mixtures, Solutions, and Chemical Changes.Students will share their Reflections for the week.
-Webquest scores are given to Ms Gaede after correcting them.
-Students will see a video again about density.
+Web quest scores are given to Ms Gaede after correcting them.
+Students will see another video about density.